 30 Sept 2021

 The last month has been mostly dedicated to promotion for the new album.
 I’ve reached out to a couple of friends in Europe who have offered to lend assistance.
 This had freed me up to return to the studio.
 I did a search through the files and turned up two simple guitar demos.
 One was called Hello and the other 2004.
 I fooled with the Hello chord changes and worked up an arrangement.
 I’d written some lyrics at the same time, which fit the new song.
 The arrangement went through a few attempts.
 The middle section got a rewrite.
 It’s now in reasonable shape and ready for drums.
 Scott took up the challenge and sent over two songs yesterday.
 Hated and Scram are first class Brain material and are ready for drums.
 I may review them before Ric returns, but I’m feeling these will work as presented.
 The plan is to have five new Brain songs ready for a drum session before the end of October.
 Kris has a song she’d like Ric to play on too.
 One for her own use.
 This is all good.

-29 August 2021 the last few weeks.
-I finally returned to the studio for some music therapy.
+29 August 2021 I finally returned to the studio for some music therapy.
 A string arrangement has now been added to the instrumental currently titled Piano For Tom.
 I spent the last two days sorting through the new songs and recording rough mixes for review.
 All the new songs will be collected into two groups.
 The synth ones which are being held back for the Armchair Explorers album and the Brain songs.
 This latter will also includes two older songs which have been pulled off the shelf for consideration.
 The new songs now all have proper titles.